Dry Mouth is a result of reduced or absent saliva flow. Up to 40% of elderly people complain of dry mouth.

 People with dry mouth lose the protective effect of saliva in preventing tooth decay and trauma to the oral mucosa.

 Saliva substitutes can be useful if used just before eating, at night if you wake up because of dry mouth, or first thing in the morning.
 These are generally available in pharmacies.
-It's good to be mindful not not to suck sweets (sugar-free if possible) regularly e.g. mints, boiled sweets.
+It's good to be mindful not to suck sweets regularly e.g. mints, boiled sweets.
 Although this may give temporary relief it will cause severe dental caries (decay) in the absence of saliva.
-Chewing sugar-free gum may also offer relief.
+Chewing sugar-free gum which contains xylitol increases saliva production relieves dry mouth.
 Limit the frequent consumption of drinks sweetened with sugar e.g. soft drinks, sugary tea, and sugar-free drinks, as their acid content may cause tooth erosion.
-Sipping water (fluoridated tap water will help to prevent tooth decay) or sugarless drinks more frequently and with your meal.
+Sipping water (tap water contains fluoride which will help to prevent tooth decay) more frequently, and with your meal.
 This will make chewing and swallowing easier.
 It may also improve the taste of food.
 Try to limit drinks with caffeine such as tea or coffee, as caffeine can dry out the mouth.
 Accupuncture is an alternative therapy that may also bring relief for dry mouth.